eugtsa/search_lecture/examples/1_eat_all_dots_manual/README.md

 ### Game rules

-Pacman will move into pressed key direction.
-Each step of pacman will decrease the score by 1 unit.
-Each bump into the wall will not only stop pacman but also decrease the score by 3 units.
-Each small dot eaten by pacman will increase score by 10 units.
-Each finished level will add 20 units to the final score.
+Each pacman step will decrease the score by 1 credit.
+Each bump into the wall will not only stop pacman but also decrease the score by 3 credits.
+Each small dot eaten by pacman will increase score by 10 credits.
+Each finished level will add 20 credits to the final score.

 ## Who is the author?